Atlas975/Notes/Networking/Application_architecture.md

 ___
 # Application architecture
--  Refers to the way in which software applications are designed to communicate and exchange data over a network.
+-  Refers to the way in which software applications are designed to communicate and exchange data over a [[Network_architecture|network]]
 - This includes the protocols, interfaces, and software components that allow applications to interact with each other across a network.
 ## Client-server architecture
 - A model of network communication where one computer (client) requests services or resources from another computer (server).
 - The server acts as an always-on host with a permanent IP address
 - Clients may have dynamic IP address and do not communicate directly with each other.